sidijju/GenerativeUkiyo/README.md

 '--ff' - 'use Flicker Faces 128 x 128 dataset (assuming its already downloaded)'

-`--augment` - run auto-augmentation on input dataset
+`--augment` - run auto-augmentation on input dataset and store in input directory

-`--new_dir` - directory to store augmented dataset

 ### Test Flags

-`--test` - set testing mode to true and generate images with selected model

-`--weights` - path to folder with pretrained model weights
+`--test` - set testing mode to true and generate images with selected model and path to folder with pretrained model weights

 ### Additional Flags